syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/AutoScrollingDelta.md

 ## AutoScrollingMode

-[AutoScrollingMode]() property can be used to determine whether the axis should be scrolled from start position or end position.
+The [AutoScrollingMode]() property can be used to determine whether the axis should be scrolled from the start or end positions.
 The default value of AutoScrollingMode is `ChartAutoScrollingMode.End`.

 {% tabs %}